TheGood/landing-page-generator/README.md

 ## How to Use

 ### Setup

 1. Place all three files in the same folder
-2. Open `index.html` in your web browser
+2. Open `index.html` in your web browser or run `npx http-server -p 8000`

 ### Workflow

 1. **Generate YAML with Claude**: In your Claude Project, ask Claude to generate landing page content in YAML format for your topic
 2. **Copy the YAML**: Copy the YAML output from Claude
 3. **Paste into tool**: Paste it into the left panel of the generator